 If you're looking for a straight port, then the game was also included in the oft-delayed SNK Arcade Classics 0 for the PSP (under its Japanese title, Datsugoku - Prisoners of War- interestingly, while there's separate versions of the game in MAME for the US and Japan, the language can actually be changed via dip-switches!), courtesy of G1M2.
 For the most part, the emulation is accurate (there's a minor graphics glitch that was present in old versions of MAME- the pillar just before you climb the ladder in Stage 1 pops on-screen late) and the only real problem is one inherent to the collection itself- the game will pause to load music which some might find off-putting (I swear my PSP must be on the blink or something because it pauses for a good few seconds whenever it does this).

-Oh, and there's also the version included in SNK 40th Anniversary Collection for the Switch.
+Finally, there's also the version included in SNK 40th Anniversary Collection for the Switch and PS4.

 One of my Twitter friends, @supcat is an awesome dude.
 A real Shock Trooper, you know?